 DreamPress Managed WordPress Hosting from DreamHost

-Although you can install WordPress on the shared plans, and even opt to have the WordPress software installed automatically during sign up, those looking for higher performance WordPress hosting might find the DreamPress plans more appealing:
+Although you can install WordPress on the shared plans, and even opt to have the WordPress software installed automatically during sign up, those looking for higher-performance WordPress hosting may find the DreamPress plans more appealing:

-- DreamPress Pro: from $71.95 for 120 GB of SSD storage and built for ~1M+ monthly visitors plus Jetpack Professional, unlimited CDN usage, and DreamCare site monitoring and troubleshooting feature.
+- DreamPress Pro: From $71.95 for 120 GB of SSD storage and built for ~1M-plus monthly visitors, plus Jetpack Professional, unlimited CDN usage, and DreamCare site monitoring and troubleshooting feature.

-Again, like the shared hosting plans, paying for a year upfront gets you the prices listed above, while paying monthly causes the rate to increase to $19.95, $29.95, and $79.95 per month respectively.
-Also, like the shared plans, there is a non-profit discount available from DreamHost.
+Again, like the shared hosting plans, paying for a year upfront gets you the prices listed above, while paying monthly causes the rate to increase to $19.95, $29.95 and $79.95 a month, respectively.
+Also, as with the shared plans, there’s a non-profit discount available from DreamHost.

-In practice, there’s no such thing as unlimited hosting, and if you consume too many resources on the shared plans you will probably be asked to upgrade.
-Therefore, it’s good to see that the allowances of the DreamPress plans have been published as this makes it possible to determine which plan is most suitable.
+In practice, there’s no such thing as unlimited hosting, and if you consume too many resources on the shared plans you’ll probably be asked to upgrade.
+Therefore, it’s good to see the allowances of the DreamPress plans have been published, as this makes it possible to determine which plan is most suitable.

-So while it might seem like the DreamPress plans are more limited than the shared hosting plans, this isn’t the case.
+So, while it may seem as though the DreamPress plans are more limited than the shared hosting plans, this isn’t the case.
 If you tried to host large and busy WordPress websites on the entry-level shared plans, you’d probably run into performance issues at some point.

-However, we’ll be putting this to the test later in this DreamHost review when we run our load simulation tests to find out if the DreamPress plans really are more capable than the entry-level shared plans.
+However, we’ll be putting this to the test later in this post when we run our load simulation tests to find out if the DreamPress plans really are more capable than the entry-level shared plans.

 DreamHost Shared Hosting vs DreamPress Managed WordPress Hosting

 It’s not just loading times and the ability to handle multiple visitors where these plans differ, though.
-As well as site performance, the DreamPress plans include some extra features, as well as enhanced versions of some of the features found on the shared plans.
+As well as site performance, the DreamPress plans include some extra features, and also enhanced versions of some of the features found on the shared plans.

-So to help you decide which plan might be best for your website, in the next section of this DreamHost review, we’ll explore the most important features from these plans, as well as any differences in how these features are implemented on the shared hosting plans compared to the DreamPress managed WordPress hosting plans.
+So, to help you to decide which plan may be best for your website, in the next section, we’ll explore the most important features from these plans, as well as any differences in how these features are implemented on the shared hosting plans compared with the DreamPress managed WordPress hosting plans.